loliver4/ModSoCCS/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment (if applicable) │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
     ├── code               <- Source code for use in this project (virtual environments, bash scripts, etc.)